Upcycled furniture ideas – See how you can update and reuse your old furniture pieces

-Before I started blogging full time, my husband and I worked on custom builds and furniture makeovers.
+Before I started blogging full time, my husband and I worked on custom builds, repurposing furniture and thrift store makeovers.
 This was added income to the family budget, and quality time spent with each other.
 During this time, our photos were mostly just before and after shots, and not tutorial based.
-However, I wanted to share a few of our before and after furniture makeovers with you in hopes that it will inspire you to start your own project!
+However, I wanted to share a few of our before and after repurposed furniture and makeovers projects.
+I hope that it will inspire you to start your own redo!

 The “Freebie” Desk

 I will refer to the first makeover as the “Freebie Desk.”
 Freebies are the best!
 My client’s neighbor gave her the desk for free.

 It was solid wood but had seen better days.
 A few scratches and dings, but nothing that paint could not fix.
 If you want your furniture pieces to get upcycled with little effet, paint is the answer.

 The client wanted the desk to have a fresh, crisp look for her new office and asked if I would paint the desk white.
 I love white on just about anything, but sometimes painting dark furniture white can be a headache.
 But, if the client wants white, they get white!
 The hardware would be replaced with white knobs that had gold accents.
 Gold was her coordinating color.

 Here is the desk all finished up!

 From brown and dull, to charming and fresh.
 And all by using paint!

 The Mismatched Furniture Makeover